“To dare is to lose one’s footing momentarily. Not to dare is to lose oneself.”

 “The purpose of life isn’t to get it all done but to enjoy each step along the way.”

-Since 1997 Casey has been involved in adventure travel marketing, sales and business development.
-Her most recent role was as VP, Marketing, Brand, and Sales at international tour operator Zegrahm Expeditions, a leader in small-ship cruising and land-based expeditions to all seven continents.
-She started with the Zegrahm in their newly-formed space adventures and deep sea voyages division where she was integral to implementing innovative marketing and media communication strategies.
+Casey’s extensive background working for specialty travel brands gives her the experience necessary to communicate the industry-wide big picture of the adventure travel sector.
+Prior to coming to the ATTA, she was VP, Marketing, Brand, and Sales at Zegrahm Expeditions, a leader in small-ship cruising and land-based expeditions to all seven continents.
+She started her career at Zegrahm’s newly-formed space adventures and deep sea voyages division.
 In 2000, she led a group of travelers on a Cosmonaut training program in Russia where, along with eight travelers, she completed a parabolic flight that certainly became one of her career travel highlights.
-From 2001 to 2009 Casey focused on leading Zegrahm’s marketing strategies including completing multiple website launches, email campaigns, client retention and acquisition programs, social media strategy and implementation, leading public relation and communication efforts, and all direct mail marketing efforts.
+Casey led Zegrahm’s marketing strategies including client retention and acquisition programs, social media strategy and implementation, public relation and communication efforts, and all direct mail efforts.
 In 2009, her role expanded to include business development and sales which allowed her to continue her long standing relationships with partners such as World Wildlife Fund and The Nature Conservancy to alumni travel providers from prestigious universities such as Harvard, Yale, and Stanford.
-At around this same time, TUI Travel purchased Zegrahm Expeditions and Casey’s role expanded again as a function of being part of this multi-brand travel corporation.
+At around this same time, TUI Travel purchased Zegrahm Expeditions and Casey’s role expanded as a function of being part of this multi-brand travel corporation.